cilginc/cilginc.github.io/_posts/2025-06-21-TryHackMe-Source.md

 how to fix it, please visit the webpage mentioned above.
 ```

-And It's using self-signed certificates.
-I guess using browser is better from there.
-So I hop into my browser and go the path with https.
+Ah, the classic self-signed certificate! `curl` is being a stickler for security and refuses to connect.
+No worries, it's time to fire up the good old web browser, which is a lot more forgiving about these things.
+I pointed my browser to `https://$IP:10000` and was greeted by the Webmin login page.

 ![Desktop View](/assets/img/2025-06-21-TryHackMe-Source/photo1.png){: width="665" height="645" }

-## Trying to log in as a admin
+## Trying to Log In (or Not)

-Like everyone I tried:
+Time for the 'ole college try' with the most creative credentials known to humankind:

-- admin:admin
+- `admin:admin`
-- admin:password
+- `admin:password`

-But these didn't worked out.
-So I googled the default password for `webmin`.
+Shocker, those didn't work.
+On to Plan B: asking the all-knowing Google for the default password for `webmin`.

 Someone on the forums said this: